-Mentors & Meals, an after school program at the Rowland Arts Center on 17 South Main Street, provides homework help, tutoring, STEM and health educational sessions, and dinner for students from Baker Intermediate School.
-The program launched for the 2016/17 school year and has just wrapped up it's second year.
-Mentors & Meals serves approximately 25 students a day three days a week.
+Mentors & Meals, an after school enrichment program at the Rowland Arts Center on 17 South Main Street, provides homework help, tutoring, STEM and health educational sessions, and dinner for students from Baker Intermediate School.
+The program launched in the 2016/17 school year and will begin our fourth year October 2019.
+Mentors & Meals serves upwards 45 students a day three days a week.

 From the Winchester Sun:

 “We can’t wait to get the program started and begin helping students achieve academic success and learn how to dream big,” says Joseph Miller, director of the program.
 The intergenerational project will bring together Baker students, George Rogers Clark High School students and adult volunteers from the United Way.
 “Students will have the opportunity to learn about the importance of healthy lifestyles as well as hear about exciting opportunities in the fields of Science, Technology, Engineering and Mathematics,” he added.